Tag: share

 3) Where do you see Christians acting like the 9?
 Where do you see Christians acting like those healed?
 Where do you see Christians acting like the witnesses of the healings?

-: Figure out a miracle God has done in your that you haven’t given him for, and it.
+: Figure out a miracle God has done in your life that you haven’t given him for, and it.

 • Same Change, Different Day